parcel-bundler/website/src/getting-started/library.md

 Now Parcel will output `dist/main.js` as a CommonJS module, and `dist/module.js` as an ES module.
 Tools that consume your library will choose whichever of these they support.

 You can also use the file extension to indicate what type of module to output.
-The `.mjs` extension will produce an ES module, and the `.cjs` extension will produce an ES module.
+The `.mjs` extension will produce an ES module, and the `.cjs` extension will produce a CommonJS module.
 This overrides the default behavior of the `main` field.
 The `"type": "module"` field can also be set in package.json to treat the `main` field as an ES module as well.
 See the [Node.js docs](https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#packages_determining_module_system) for more details.

 ## TypeScript